Play · Growth · Human Flourishing·Powered by AI

 From Theory to System Design

-This research explores how interactive systems can support human development using structured
+This research explores how interactive systems can catalyze human development using structured

 psychological frameworks and adaptive technologies such as AI.